An idea was to have a Google Auth/2FA TOTP Client running on all Android-bound phones and watches. It includes:

 - “GACW – 2FA TOTP Auth Client for Wear” is very similar to the first one, except that in addition to Gear, it supports Android Wear and Fitbit devices as well.
 It also doesn’t have any ads.
 Choose this one if you need support for both Gear and Wear or Fitbit devices, don’t like ads, and don’t mind to spend $2.

 How to Choose Right App in Samsung Store

 There are three GAC apps in Samsung’s App store, and the guidance below will help you to to select the right one:

-1. Client for Google Authenticator was created in 2015, supports many legacy devices such as Gear, Gear 2, Gear Neo, and Gear S, along with newer Gear S2, Gear S3, and Gear Sport.
+1. First Client for 2FA TOTP Google Authenticator without Android’s companion was created in 2015, supports many legacy devices such as Gear, Gear 2, Gear Neo, and Gear S, along with newer Gear S2, Gear S3, and Gear Sport.
 Buy this application only is you need support for legacy devices.
 If you have S2, S3 or Gear Sport, consider other two choices.

-2. Client for Google Authenticator with Companion was created in 2017, supports Gear S2, S3 and Sport only, and requires Android’s companion to work.
-Use this app if you have S2, S3, Sport, and like additional Android’s companion features such as bar code scanning and backups, and don’t need support for Android’s Wear devices.
+2. Client for 2FA TOTP Google Authenticator with Companion was created in 2017, supports Gear S2, S3 and Sport only, and requires Android’s companion to work.
+Use this app if you have S2, S3, Sport, or Galaxy and like additional Android’s companion features such as bar code scanning and backups, and don’t need support for Android’s Wear and Fitbit devices.